Veklury® (remdesivir)

 The full indication, important safety information, and boxed warnings are available at:

-The Solidarity study was a randomized, open-label, phase 3 clinical trial which included four treatment options (RDV, hydroxychloroquine, LPV/r, and IFN-β1a) that were compared with local SOC (control group) to assess their relative abilities to affect in-hospital mortality rates (primary endpoint).
+The Solidarity study was a randomized, open-label, phase 3 clinical trial that compared the safety and efficacy of four treatment options (RDV, hydroxychloroquine, LPV/r, and IFN-β1a) with local SoC (control group).
+The primary endpoint was the in-hospital mortality rate.1

 • Safety data were not reported.

-The WHO and partners launched Solidarity, an international, randomized, open-label, adaptive, phase 3 clinical trial, to assess potential treatment options for COVID-19.
-Treatment groups were compared pairwise with control groups for primary endpoint of in-hospital mortality; prespecified subgroup analyses of mortality were performed separately for participants with moderate or severe COVID-19 (severity was not defined in the protocol; analyses were conducted for those who required supplemental O2 or ventilation at the time of randomization.)
+The World Health Organization and partners launched Solidarity, an international, randomized, open-label, adaptive, phase 3 clinical trial, to assess potential treatment options for COVID-19.
+Treatment groups were compared pairwise with control groups for primary endpoint of inhospital mortality.
+Prespecified subgroup analyses of mortality were performed separately for participants with moderate or severe COVID-19; severity was not defined in the protocol, and analyses were conducted for those who required supplemental O2 or ventilation at the time of randomization.1

-Participants who were enrolled from March 22, 2020 to January 29, 2021 and had follow-up data were included in the ITT analyses (N=14,221).
+Participants who were enrolled from March 22, 2020, to January 29, 2021, and had followup data were included in the ITT analyses (N=14,221).
 Midway through the treatment course, the rate of treatment adherence in the RDV group was high (95.5%).
-More than half (67.1%) of all participants in the RDV group also received corticosteroids.
+More than half of all participants (67.1%) in the RDV group also received corticosteroids.1

 Table 1.
-Baseline Demographics and Disease Characteristics According to Treatment Group (ITT)1,2
+Solidarity: Baseline Demographics and Disease Characteristics According to Treatment Group (ITT)1,2

 RDV